MartinEllegard/MartinEllegard/README.md

 - 👋 Hi, I’m @MartinEllegard
-- 👀 I’m a Fullstack web development
+- 👀 I’m a Fullstack developer
-- 🌱 I’m currently learning more about .NET and Python
+- 🌱 I’m currently learning more about .NET APIs and Python